E-1 visa

-The E-1 Treaty Trader Visa allows an individual to enter and work inside of the United States based on an commerce he or she will be conducting, while inside the United States.
-Treaty trader visas are available only to citizens of certain countries, and the company performing the trading must be at least 50% owned by citizens of the same country as the trader the visa is granted to.
+The E-1 Treaty Trader Visa allows an individual to enter and work inside of the United States based on commerce he or she will be conducting while inside the United States.
+Treaty trader visas are available only to citizens of certain countries based on whether a reciprocal treaty exists with the United States, and the company performing the trading must be at least 50% owned by citizens of the same country as the trader the visa is granted to.
 Persons with the treaty country's nationality must own at least 50% of the enterprise.
 Additionally, more than 50 percent of the international trade involved must be between the United States and the treaty country.

+Requirements

+To receive an E-1 visa the following requirements need to be met: